The deepest problem: some perspectives on quantum gravity: A quantum-first approach, and localization of information

 Indeed, it has even been argued\cite{CGPR,LPRS} that a perturbative version of this discussion gives asymptotic access to information.
 These arguments were examined in \cite{SGasymp} and found, however, to lead to effects exponentially small in the distance from the neighborhood, which make measurements correspondingly difficult.

 Of course if a complete holographic map can be found to explain AdS/CFT, as is widely believed, that would support a view in which information is fundamentally delocalized in the bulk.
 If the correspondence to ${\cal N}=4$ super Yang Mills is precise, there is an underlying localization in the {\it boundary} spacetime.
-However, part of the difficulty is understanding how this localization can be related to the bulk localization in AdS, which holds approximately for weak gravitational perturbations, and exactly in the LQFT limit of vanishing Newton's constant.\footnote{There is a proposal relating bulk subregions extending to infinity to boundary subregions, via a ``subregion-subregion" duality; for a recent overview, see \cite{Boussoetal}.} If the appropriate bulk mathematical structure on the Hilbert space {\it can} be realized in AdS/CFT, that would then furnish an example of a quantum-first description of gravity.
+However, part of the difficulty is understanding how this localization can be related to the bulk localization in AdS, which holds approximately for weak gravitational perturbations, and exactly in the LQFT limit of vanishing Newton's constant.\footnote{There is a proposal relating bulk subregions extending to infinity to boundary subregions, via a ``subregion-subregion" duality; for a recent overview, see \cite{Boussoetal}.
+This has been formulated at the semiclassical level, and it is also not clear how it would extend to subregions isolated from the boundary.} If the appropriate bulk mathematical structure on the Hilbert space {\it can} be realized in AdS/CFT, that would then furnish an example of a quantum-first description of gravity.

 In short, a key question remains of how to define the mathematical structure of quantum gravity that is relevant to localization of information.
 We would like to infer the necessary structure, on a Hilbert space that can be interpreted in terms of bulk quantum gravity states.
 We have seen precursor obstacles and hints already at the perturbative level.
 Possibly a more intricate construction will lead to a mathematical definition of subsystems that reduces to familiar definitions in the weak gravity limit.